skills/introduction-to-secret-scanning/.github/steps/1-tbd.md

 ### :keyboard: Activity 1.1: Enable secret scanning

-Secret scanning is enabled by default for all public repositories.
+Secret scanning is enabled by default for all new public repositories.
 If you're working in a public repository, you can go straight to "Activity 1.2: Commit a token."
-For private or internal repositories, enable secret scanning in the repository "Settings."
+For private or internal repositories, secret scanning is available with [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security).

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 2. In your newly created repository, select **Settings** from the top navigation bar.